 - 1% back when you pay for that purchase

 So your cash back is split, which is unlike most credit cards.
 You’ll get the second half when you pay your bill, either in part or in full like we recommend.
 But this 2% rate is higher than any other cash back card without an annual fee.
-Most offer 1.5% at the most, like the Freedom Unlimited.
+Most offer 1.5% as the base rate, like the Freedom Unlimited.

 It’s pretty clear to see that the Double Cash has a better normal cash back rate than the Freedom Unlimited.
-However, you’ll be able to get a bit more cash back from the Chase card’s signup bonus, at $150 for the same amount of spending.
+However, the Chase card offers 3% back in the first year, up to $20,000 spent, making it a strong contender.
 But the Double Cash has better long-term earning potential.

 You’ll get most of the same extra benefits with these two cards, like Purchase Protection and Travel and Emergency Assistance Services.
 But there are a few reasons to think the Double Cash has slightly better benefits on average.

-First of all, although both cards offer Price Protection, the Double Cash comes with a version called Citi Price Rewind.
-This tool will search the internet for you, looking for lower prices on your purchases up until 60 days after the date of purchase.
+The Double Cash comes with a version called Citi Price Rewind.
+This tool will search the internet for you, looking for lower prices on your purchases up until 60 days after the date of purchase (up to $200 per item, up to $1,000 per year).
 This is easier than having to search yourself, although you can still do your own research.
 You’ll need to register items for Price Rewind, it won’t happen automatically.

 Next, the Citi card offers a concierge service, which is a rare find on a no-annual-fee card (the Freedom Unlimited may offer it, but only if you’re approved for a Visa Signature card).
 It’s not the most useful benefit, and you may not use it very often, but it can come in handy if you’re traveling and need some advice on where to eat or stay for the night.
 The concierge can also make dining reservations or help you locate difficult-to-find gifts.